City of Waukee Stormwater Grant Program

 - $1,000 for SQR, per property (see more details below)

 - $1,000 per BMP

-$20,000 maximum for any project, regardless of number of applicants or size of property.
+There is a $20,000 maximum for any project, regardless of the number of applicants or size of the property.
 Adjacent property owners could work together to create a larger project; for example, tiling several rear yards.
 In this case, the grant limit increases by $5,000 with each additional property owner to a maximum of $20,000 per project.